- Scientific name: Merlangius merlangus

 Whiting are found around most of the British Isles during the colder months of the year.
 They are predominantly found in the North Sea, although they are also present throughout the North Atlantic, Norwegian Sea and around the coast of Iceland.
 Their range extends southwards as far as the coast of Portugal and they are also found in the Mediterranean and the Black Sea.
 Whiting can be found across a range of seabeds and in water down to several hundred metres deep.

-Whiting are a fast growing species, reaching 6 – 7 inches in length at one year old and around 12 inches in their second year, by which time they will also be sexually mature.
+Whiting is a fast-growing species, reaching 6 – 7 inches in length at one year old and around 12 inches in their second year, by which time they will also be sexually mature.
 This high fecundity means that whiting are common and numerous around the British Isles and explains why they are seen as a commercially sustainable species of fish.
-Whiting form large, loose shoals and hunt for food, tending to stay in slightly deeper water during daylight, but at night they move into shallower water to feed meaning that catches often pick up once the sun has begun to set.
+Whiting form into large, loose shoals and hunt for food, tending to stay in slightly deeper water during daylight, but at night they move into shallower water to feed meaning that catches often pick up once the sun has begun to set.
 While calm conditions are generally not the best for winter sea fishing whiting have a reputation for taking baits when the sea is flat and other species such as cod are in deeper water and out of range of the sea angler.

 While whiting are a shoal fish they compete aggressively with each other for food, often taking baits as soon as they settle on the seabed.
 Small, immature whiting are known as pin whiting and can often be caught two or three at a time on multi-hook rigs.
 It is thought that bigger older whiting, those around the 2lb mark can be up to six to eight years old, move away from shoal living and become solitary fish, hunting for food alone further out to sea.
 Whiting are a demersal fish (one which hunts for food on or near the seabed), although they may move into mid-water and near to the surface when hunting smaller fish.